 To build a great organisation, you need to start with hiring the best staff and social media offers to the recruiters a way to openly connect with talented employees.
 The rapid and aggressive expansion of social sites provides unparalleled access to large numbers of individuals who have clearly mentioned their job experiences and other relevant information that recruiters constantly seek.
 Unlike old times, you don’t have to eagerly wait for that unreachable talent to stumble upon a job that you have posted – the large network of social media manages to find and contact talented candidates directly.
+LinkedIn, Twitter and Facebook have over 536 million combined users.
+That equals a huge potential talent for your business.
+The question is – how do you come across the right person for the right job using social media in recruitment?

 Social networking sites (SNSs) permit users to make web-based profiles where people can interact, using the tools of social media.
-While they were initially designed for the sole purpose of socialising with family and friends, these platforms have become an essential professional tool, particularly for the recruiters.
+While they were initially designed for the sole purpose of socializing with family and friends, these platforms have become an essential professional tool, particularly for the recruiters.
 They perform two key purposes.
-The first is as a tool of marketing; employers looking for potential candidates can utilize SNSs to market themselves to the masses and vice versa.
-The second is as a mechanism of screening; employers can make use of information accessible via SNSs to easily gain a broader and better image of a potential worker than that obtainable through traditional recruitment methods.
+The first is a tool of marketing; employers looking for potential candidates can utilize SNSs to market themselves to the masses and vice versa.
+The second is a mechanism of screening; employers can make use of information accessible via SNSs to easily gain a broader and better image of a potential worker than that obtainable through traditional recruitment methods.

 How to Recruit Employees using Social Media Effectively: